raizen74/aws-mle/README.md

 - Bring custom **R models** to SageMaker: "bring your own container" option, just write the Dockerfile.
 - **SageMaker SDK** includes functions that you can use to **onboard existing Python models** that are written in supported frameworks.
 - You must register the models in the **SageMaker model registry** before you can import the models into **SageMaker Canvas**
+- SageMaker Processing jobs are designed for batch data processing rather than real-time aggregation

 By default, SageMaker training and deployed inference containers are **internet-enabled**.
 To prevent the training and inference containers from having access to the internet, you must enable **network isolation**.